gerth2/minirobot/README.md

 These functions allow you to capture input from the outside world

 * Digital Switch inputs
-** Return true if pressed, false if released
+    * Return true if pressed, false if released
-** Inputs are debounced for 20ms
+    * Inputs are debounced for 20ms
-*** This means that the value of the switch must remain stable for 20ms before that stable value is reported by this functions
+        * This means that the value of the switch must remain stable for 20ms before that stable value is reported by this functions
-*** This helps prevent incorrect readings due to the mechanical action of the switch or noise on the input
+        * This helps prevent incorrect readings due to the mechanical action of the switch or noise on the input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-boolean currentLeftSwitchValue()
+boolean currentLeftSwitchValue();
-boolean currentRightSwitchValue()
+boolean currentRightSwitchValue();
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Analog Light Sensor inputs
-** Normalized to 0.00-100.00% of full range of analog input ** Low-Pass filtered with a cutoff of 17Hz
+    * Normalized to 0.00-100.00% of full range of analog input
+    * Low-Pass filtered with a cutoff of 17Hz
-*** This should reduce noise in sensor reading (especially from 60Hz light sources)
+        * This should reduce noise in sensor reading (especially from 60Hz light sources)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-float currentLeftLightSensorValue()
+float currentLeftLightSensorValue();
-float currentRightLightSensorValue()
+float currentRightLightSensorValue();
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ### Program Execution Control Functions

-ex: if/else/while/math/delay()
+ex: if/else/while/math/delay();

 Use the built-in functions that the Arduino enviroment provides you with.
 They are documented at http://Arduino.cc/en/Reference/HomePage